infiniteflight/infiniteflight-docs/getting-started/atc-user-interface/ground-tower-radar.md

-1. An aircraft that is on frequency is displayed in blue, and by tapping on the aircraft various options are given.
+1. An aircraft that is on frequency is displayed in blue, and by tapping on the aircraft various options are given

-2. Each aircraft that is on frequency will have a strip displayed that will have basic information populated.
+2. Each aircraft that is on frequency will have a strip displayed that will have basic information populated

-3. When &#39;other message&#39; or the aircraft strip are tapped, a menu will appear to allow the controller to send messages to the aircraft.
+3. When "other message" or the aircraft strip are tapped, a menu will appear to allow the controller to send messages to the aircraft